-The issue for many businesses, particularly when faced with significant economic challenges resulting from Covid-19, is that a contractual clause requiring a staged approach to resolving disputes may be time consuming to follow and may delay obtaining a resolution by court or arbitration proceedings.
+The issue for many businesses, particularly when faced with economic challenges as we emerge from lockdown, is that a contractual clause requiring a staged approach to resolving disputes may be time consuming to follow and may delay obtaining a resolution by court or arbitration proceedings.
 It is in such circumstances that businesses question if they are bound by a multi-tiered dispute resolution clause.

 If the terms of a dispute resolution clause are sufficiently clear and create an enforceable obligation requiring the parties to engage in a staged approach to resolve a dispute, the courts will enforce the terms the parties agreed when they executed the contract.